Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: A Few Remarks

 \topic{Convergence of Fourier series}: The convergence of the Fourier series of a function is a classic topic in harmonic analysis.
 Whether the Fourier series converges to the given function and the rate of the convergence typically depends on a variety of smoothness condition of the function.
 We refer the readers to \cite{stein2003fourier} for a more comprehensive treatment of this topic.
 We note that we could obtain a smoother version of $\chi$ (e.g., see Figure~\ref{fig_utility}(2)), instead of the piecewise linear $\tchi$, and then use Theorem~\ref{thm:fourier} to obtain a better bound for $L$.
 This would result in an even better running time.
 Our choice is simply for the ease of presentation.

 \topic{Discontinuous utility functions}: If the utility function $\uti$ is discontinuous, e.g., the threshold function, then the partial Fourier series behaves poorly around the discontinuity (this is known as the {\em Gibbs phenomenon}).
 However, informally speaking, as the number of Fourier terms increases, the poorly-behaved strip around the edge becomes narrower.
 Therefore, if the majority of the probability mass of our solution lies outside the strip, we can still guarantee a good approximation of the expected utility.
 There are also techniques to reduce the effects of the Gibbs phenomenon (See e.g., \cite{gottlieb1997gibbs}).
-We leave the problem of directly dealing with discontinuous utility functions, especially the threshold function, to obtain a true approximation (instead of a bi-criterion approximation) as an interesting open problem.
+However, the techniques are not sufficient to handle discontinuous functions.
+We note that very recently, Daskalakis et al. \cite{daskalakis2014polynomial} obtained a true additive PTAS (instead of a bi-criterion additive PTAS) for a closely related problem, called {\em the fault tolerant storage problem}, under certain technical assumptions.~\footnote{ In the fault tolerant storage problem, we are given $n$ real numbers $0<p_1\leq \ldots\leq p_n<1$, and an addition number $0<\theta<1$.
+Our goal is to partition $1$ into $n$ positive values $x_1,\ldots, x_n$ (i.e., $\sum_{i=1}^n x_i=1$), such that $\Pr[\sum_{i=1}^n X_i\geq \theta]$ is maximized, where $X_i$ is the Bernoulli random variable which takes value $x_i$ with probability $p_i$.
+In order to obtained an additive PTAS, Daskalakis et al. \cite{daskalakis2014polynomial} assumed that all $p_i$s are bounded below by a constant. } It is not clear how to use their technique to obtain a true additive PTAS for our expected utility maximization problem.
+We leave this problem as an interesting open problem.